iredmail/docs/en_US/migrations/cluebringer.to.iredapd.md

     * sql_user_restrictions
     * amavisd_message_size_limit

-    First 3 plugins are replaced by `amavisd_wblist', last one is replaced by plugin `throttle`.
+    First 3 plugins are replaced by `amavisd_wblist`, last one is replaced by plugin `throttle`.

 ### Disable Cluebringer in Postfix